inviqa/kafka-consumer-go/tools/docs/advanced/testing.md

 # Testing

-You will likely want to write integration tests for your consumer service, and this document explains the process when using this module.
+You will likely want to write integration tests for your consumer service.
+This document explains how to do this.

 ## Configuration

-Configuration parsing for this module, as described in its [documentation](configuration.md), is done from environment variables that your application environment should set.
+Configuration parsing for this module, as described in its [documentation](/tools/docs/configuration.md), is done from environment variables that your application environment should set.
 However, this module provides a convenience method for creating configuration in your tests, where you can provide raw values for all options rather than setting env vars:

 ```go
 package integration